bhargavimamidi0828-creator/recipe-website/README.md

-# recipe-website
+# 🍽 Recipe Website

+This is a simple Recipe Website created using HTML, CSS, and JavaScript.

+## 📖 About the Project
-Recipe Website is a simple web project created using HTML, CSS, and JavaScript.
-The website displays different food recipes in a clean card layout.
-Users can search for recipes and view detailed instructions for each dish.
-The project contains multiple recipe pages such as Dosa, Pizza, Burger, Noodles, Samosa, Pasta, Fried Rice..
+The website displays different food recipes in a card layout.
+Users can search for recipes and open individual pages to see ingredients and preparation steps.

+## 🍜 Recipes Included
+- Dosa
+- Pizza
+- Burger
+- Noodles
+- Samosa
+- Pasta
+- Fried Rice
+- Sandwich
+- Ice Cream
+- Gulab Jamun

+## 🚀 Features
+- Simple recipe cards
+- Search functionality
+- Like button interaction
+- Separate pages for each recipe

+## 🛠 Technologies Used
+- HTML
+- CSS
+- JavaScript

+## 🌐 Live Website
+You can view the project using GitHub Pages.

+## 👩‍💻 Author
+Bhargavi